Search...

 You will need to first create Linked Accounts, which are external financial accounts linked to your Airwallex account.
 See Get started on how to create Linked Accounts and retrieve account details.

-Before you start, please check Supported regions and currencies to ensure your desired use case is supported.
+Please check Supported regions and currencies to ensure your desired use case is supported.
+Please also refer to the table below to understand the Linked Accounts requirements for each direct debit scheme.

 Step 1: Create a direct debit mandate

-To create and sign direct debit mandates via API, as a first step, please contact your Airwallex Account Manager to walk you through the direct debit mandate requirements and to enable this capability on your account.
+To create and sign direct debit mandates via API, as a first step, please contact your Airwallex Account Manager to walk you through the scheme-specific direct debit schemes and mandate requirements and to enable this capability for your use case.

 Provide the following mandate details in the request: